SHarrison00/finetuning_llms_with_conditioning/README.md

 Date: April 2023

-This project investigates the effectiveness of finetuning language models (LMs) with multiple control tokens to reduce generated content that is misalignment to human preferences; specifically, content that is toxic and negative.
-The performance of our proposed LM is evaluated based on its ability to generate non-toxic and positive content.
-Experiment results demonstrate that conditioning with multiple control tokens is feasible and can improve the LM alignment with human preferences.
-Therefore, these findings suggest that fine-tuned LMs have the potential to generate content that is free of bias or offensive language, which could be useful in developing safe language models for public use.
+This project explores finetuning large language models (LLMs) with multiple control tokens, in order to reduce generated content that is misaligned to human preferences.
+Specifically, content that is toxic and negative.

+Performance of our proposed LLM is evaluated based on its ability to generate non-toxic and positive content.
+Experiment results demonstrate conditioning LLMs with multiple control tokens is feasible and *improves alignment with human preferences*.
+These findings suggest fine-tuned LLMs have the potential to generate conten free of bias and offensive language, which could be useful in developing safe language models for public use.
 Further research, however, is needed to optimise conditioning on multiple tokens.

 ## Setup